 It remains at once the most bracingly concrete and amorously diffuse of Antonioni’s films.

 Three films from the Taviani brothers receive a commendable Blu-ray debut on this three-disc set from Cohen Media Group.

-The final film in Antonioni’s modernist trilogy comes to Blu-ray with a sparkling transfer and the same solid extras found on Criterion’s old DVD.
+The final film in Antonioni’s modernist trilogy comes to Blu-ray with a sparkling transfer.

 The film remains at once the most bracingly concrete and amorously diffuse work of Antonioni’s structuralist period.